SkryptKiddie/timeline-exploder/README.md

 # Timeline Exploder

-A lightweight, browser-based CSV/JSON explorer for large tabular datasets.
+A lightweight, browser-based CSV/JSON/SQLite explorer for large tabular datasets.
 Inspired by Eric Zimmerman's Timeline Explorer.

 ## What It Does

-- Opens local `.csv` and `.json` files directly in the browser
+- Opens local `.csv`, `.json` and `sqlite` files directly in the browser
 - Supports CSV with or without header row
 - Supports JSON as:
   - `[{...}, {...}]` (array of objects)